TrueBlocks/trueblocks-core/src/other/monitors/README.md

 ### Gathering Transactions per Account

 QuickBlocks allows you to gather lists of transactions per account directly from a locally-running Ethereum node.
 Prior to QuickBlocks, the only way to gather such lists was to use a third party API such as EtherScan.
-This section discusses `acctScrape` which provides lists of transactions per account from a locally-running node.
+This section discusses `acctExport` which provides lists of transactions per account from a locally-running node.

-To start an `acctScrape` monitor, do this:
+To start an `acctExport` monitor, do this:

     cd ./monitors/<monitor_name>
-    acctScrape
+    acctExport

 where `<monitor_name>` is the folder containing the configuration file and binary cache for the monitor.
 Details of the configuration file may be found in the example folders.
-The [acctScrape app is described here](../src/apps/acctScrape/README.md).
+The [acctExport app is described here](../src/apps/acctExport/README.md).

-**Important Note:** The `acctScrape` process is currently not publically available.
+**Important Note:** The `acctExport` process is currently not publically available.
 See the managing the binary cache section below for information on how to import lists of transactions from EtherScan.

 ### Exporting Transactions